raymond-selvik/sparkenv/README.md

 # sparkenv
-CLI Tool for downloading and switching Apache Spark versions
+CLI Tool for downloading and switching Apache Spark versions.